THE SNAPSHOT

 “It was the IPCC Paris Agreement where the world community got together and collectively said ‘Okay, we’ve really screwed up.
 Even if we meet all our CO2 emissions reduction targets, we're still going to overshoot by 1.5 degrees of warming.
 We have to draw down carbon from the atmosphere,’†says Dr. Sterling.

 “The scariest thing we faced was building a whole new pathway,†she says.
 “We were making quite a large claim.
 There was ocean alkalinity enhancement as a CO2 removal strategy.
 And enhanced weathering on land.
-But we were proposing this whole new new class of CO2 removal for rivers.â€
+But we were proposing this whole new class of CO2Ìıremoval for rivers.â€

 HÂş» graduate student tests river water.